 Taxes.
 Unless otherwise stated, the Fees do not include any taxes, levies, duties or similar governmental assessments of any nature, including but not limited to value-added, goods and services, harmonized, sales, or use taxes, assessable by any local, state, provincial, federal or foreign jurisdiction (collectively, "Taxes").
 IBC is responsible for paying all Taxes associated with its purchases pursuant to this Agreement.
 If ADILAS has the legal obligation to pay or collect Taxes for which IBC is responsible under this paragraph, the appropriate amount shall be invoiced to and paid by IBC, unless IBC provides ADILAS with a valid tax exemption certificate authorized by the appropriate taxing authority.
 For clarity, ADILAS is solely responsible for taxes assessable against ADILAS based on its income, property and employees.

 Withholding.
-Notwithstanding what is set forth in paragraph 4.4, if there are withholdings or taxes due to a Canadian government authority IBC is responsible.
-All monies flowing to adilas are set and required.
+Though it is estimated that there would be no withholding required by the Canadian government for any of the copyright royalties or associated Fees herein, if there are future Fees that could be susceptible to withholding then ADILAS will work with IBC to reconfigure those Fees to eliminate any potential withholding requirements.
+This could include IBC paying certain vendors directly or any other allowable modification under law to reduce or eliminate any withholding requirements.

 CONFIDENTIALITY